RoneoOrg/jamstack.club/content/theme/theme-contribution-template.md

 ---
-# To submit a new theme, edit this file and delete inappropriate suggestions.
-# Note that the screenshot and the Github Stars are automatically generated.

 title: Your Theme Name # Enter the theme name here.
 No need to mention the SSG at this point.
 github: https://github.com/RoneoOrg/markdown # This repo URL will be used to generate Github stats (Stars, Forks, Last Update)
 demo: https://roneo.org/markdown # Make sure this links to a dedicated demo, and not a personal/business site.
 The demo url must use httpS.
 author: Sullivan # The name or nickname of the theme's author.
 author_link: https://sullivan.com # The personal site of the author, or a Github/Gitlab/Twitter link, for a proper acknowledgement.
 Delete this line if none is available.
 date: 2021-12-20T21:25:23.000Z # Enter the date you submitted the theme in the format YYYY-MM-DD.
 disabled: true # Please delete this line to get this file considered during the next build.
 stale: true # Delete this line too
 ssg:
   - Eleventy # at least one SSG is required.
 Delete the inappropriate lines.
   - Gatsby